Skip to main content

 Survey results will inform Columbia’s efforts to enhance the campus climate.

-NORC will provide Columbia with a de-identified data file, a comprehensive methodology report, and a key findings report.
-We will customize the data and analysis to align with the institution’s interests and needs, including allowing further investigation into sub-populations of interest.
+NORC has provided Columbia with a de-identified data file, a comprehensive methodology report, and a key findings report.
+We customized the data and analysis to align with the institution’s interests and needs, including allowing further investigation into sub-populations of interest.
 Columbia will use the findings to raise awareness and address issues, thereby enhancing the campus experience for their community.

 Project Leads